4 elements of negligence in Georgia

 • Take their eyes off the road (visual distraction)

 That definition encompasses a wide range of behaviors, and Georgia jurors would not consider all of them to be a breach of duty.
 Rolling down the window involves visual, manual, and cognitive distraction.
-But if a driver rolls down a window, misses a stop sign, and collides with another vehicle, most jurors would not consider that behavior a breach of duty.

 Sometimes, Georgia laws establish the standard of care.
 Distracted driving is also a good example of the negligence per se rule.
 The Peach State has a very broad distracted driving law which might apply to rolling down a window.
 So, in Georgia, our hypothetical tortfeasor might be legally responsible for damages in the above scenario.